alisnwu/cifkit/README.md

 In high-throughput analysis using `.cif` files, the research project has identified the folowing needs:

-- **Format files at once:** `.cif` files parsed from databases often contain ill-formatted files.
+- **Preprocess files at once:** `.cif` files parsed from databases often contain ill-formatted files.
 We need a tool to standardize, preprocess, and filter out bad files.
-I also need to copy, move, and sort `.cif` files based on specific attributes.
+We also need to copy, move, and sort `.cif` files based on specific attributes.

 - **Visualize coordination geometry:** We are interested in determining the coordination geometry and the best site in the supercell for analysis in a high-throughput manner.
 We need to identify the best site for each site label.
 - **Visualize distribution of files:** We want to easily identify and categorize a distribution of underlying `.cif` files based on supercell size, tags, coordination numbers, elements, etc.

+## Quotes

+Here is a quote illustrating how `cifkit` addresses one of the challenges mentioned above.

+> "I am building an X-Ray diffraction analysis (XRD) pattern visualization
+> script for my lab using `pymatgen`.
+I feel like `cifkit` integrated really
+> well into my existing stable of libraries, while surpassing some alternatives
+> in preprocessing and parsing.
+For example, it was often unclear at what stage
+> an error occurred—whether during pre-processing with `CifParser`, or XRD plot
+> generation with `diffraction.core` in `pymatgen`.
+The pre-processing logic in
+> `cifkit` was communicated clearly, both in documentation and in actual
+> outputs, allowing me to catch errors in my data before it was used in my
+> visualizations.
+I now use `cifkit` by default for processing CIFs before they
+> pass through the rest of my pipeline." - Alex Vtorov

 ## Overview